stonecauldron/tile-mapper/paper.md

 space comes from @Dormans2010.
 Both papers gave us the idea of using a graph to define the high level structure of the world.
 Our focus is more on world maps rather than dungeons.
 Dungeons have a clear compartmentalization of individual rooms while world maps have a more organic unfolding of space.
+Furthermore, dungeons have elements such as locked doors that restrict the order in which the player can traverse the rooms.
+World typically do not have these types of constraints.

+Finally, the video game level corpus provided by @Summerville2016 encouraged us to contribute to the corpus with our own extracted data and gave us a set of guidelines to follow when formatting the data.

 # Conclusion and further work
 Can we automate the holistic feel of a level?
 How does one recreate themes in